-sources.
-Given the exceptional atmospheric conditions at ALMA, we choose to pinpoint these sources at a higher frequency (344 GHz or 0.8 mm) where they are significantly brighter ( $S \alpha \nu^{\beta}$ , typically $\beta \sim 2$ at $z \sim 2$ ).
+sources (see Proposers Guide for restrictions) may be observed in each science goal.
+As an example, there are ~150 sources in the COSMOS-AzTEC catalogue (Aretxaga et al. 2011) with (de-boosted) flux densities > 3.3 mJy.
+Furthermore the sources are all within a few degrees of each other, making the observations highly efficient since the calibration can be shared among many sources.
+Given the exceptional atmospheric conditions at ALMA, we choose to pinpoint these sources at a higher frequency (344 GHz or 0.8 mm) where they are significantly brighter ( $S \alpha v^{\beta}$ , typically $\beta \sim 2$ at $z\sim2$ ).
 Therefore, these sources should have $S{0.8\text{mm}} > 5$ mJy.
-It is possible that these sources may be extended or may resolve into more than one source, so we aim to get a $S/N \sim 40$ , adequate to identify the counterparts and obtain excellent relative astrometric accuracy, which is usually estimated as $\sim \theta/(S/N)$ .
+It is possible that these sources may be extended or may resolve into more than one source, so we aim to get a S/N ~ 40, adequate to identify the counterparts and obtain excellent relative astrometric accuracy, which is usually estimated as ~ $\theta/(S/N)$ .
 We thus request a sensitivity of 0.125 mJy/beam.

-Band 7 Observing Time: For Band 7, the ALMA sensitivity calculator, assuming thirty-six 12 m antennas and an effective 7.5 GHz continuum bandwidth per polarization, predicts 3 minutes integration per source to reach a 1 $\sigma$ = 0.125 mJy.
-Each science goal of 150 sources would require about 7.5 hours of on-source integration, not including overheads and calibration.
+Band 7 Observing Time: For Band 7, the ALMA sensitivity calculator, assuming 43 12 m antennas and an effective 7.5 GHz calculator, assuming 43 12 m antennas and an effective 7.5 GHz continuum bandwidth per polarization, predicts 2.7 minutes integration per source to reach a 1 $\sigma$ = 0.125 mJy.
+Each science goal of 150 sources would require about 6.75 hours of on-source integration, not including overheads and calibration.